Find out how I did a camper door replacement fix for $1.67 instead of getting a new one! Easy fix that just takes a little bit of your time.

-A travel trailer door repair was not exactly on my agenda.
-Not really sure when the deterioration transpired, but one evening I went to go put something in the trailer and the door wouldn’t shut.
+A travel trailer door replacement was not exactly on my agenda.
+Not really sure when the rv entry door deterioration transpired, but one evening I went to go put something in the trailer and the old door wouldn’t shut.

-I bent down to take a closer look and it appeared part of the wood frame had broken away from the hinges.
+Bending down to take a closer look, it appeared part of the wood frame had broken away from the hinges.
 Oh no… only when we want to plan a camping trip of course!

 I had to think for a moment.
 “It’s coming apart where it’s latched on.
 A chunk of wood is rotten.”

-I then decided to take a closer look at the door one more time.
+The I decided to take a closer look at the door one more time.
 Hmmm… it didn’t look all that difficult to figure out.
-And what did I have to lose?
+What did I have to lose?